sovation/nativescript-google-analytics/README.md

 ## Release Notes ##
 ### 0.1.9 ###
 * Breaking Change: Init method now takes an object, not just a string
+* Fixed Dispatch to be configurable, and exposed a method to flush

 ### 0.1.7 ###
 * Enable Instant dispatch on android